Last Updated on

-To put it simply, domain registrars or domain providers manage and assigns internet domain names.
+To put it simply, domain registrars or domain providers (domain registration companies) manage and assigns internet domain names.
 They can be a non-profit organization or a commercial enterprise.
 Both must be accredited by a generic top-level domain registry (gTLD) or a country code top-level domain registry (ccTLD).

 The Domain Name System (DNS) is a world-spanning network of web services.
 Each website on the DNS can be accessed by one of two ways: either by a domain name or an IP address.
 Since IP addresses are a long sequence of numbers, obviously the vast majority of internet users prefer to use domain names.

 Interested in learning more?
 Check out this video on DNS:

 Your domain name is your identity online.
 Note that you’ll probably want more than one domain.
 Many companies purchase their name across a variety of extensions with the best domain extensions being .com, .org, .net (unless you need a country specific extension).
 Customers can find you online easier this way.

 If you’re an individual or part of a small business, you’ll likely want to purchase your domain through a commercial domain registrar.
 They’ll offer services and features designed for your needs.